nazmulnazmul/nazmulnazmul/README.md

 ### Hi there 👋, my name is Nazmul
 #### 👑 I am a Web Developer
 #### 🖊️ Love to write code & learning
-#### 🖊️ Love to write code & learning
+#### 🎤 Like to share my knowledge

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills:  HTML / CSS/CCS3/BOOTSTRAP/JAVASCRIPT/JQUERY/PHP/OOP/LARAVEL
+## 👨‍💻 Skills & Experiance:

+✅ HTML5 / CSS3 / Bootstrap
+✅ JAVASCRIPT / JQUERY
+✅ PHP / MYSQL / OOP / LARAVEL

 - 🔭 I’m currently working on this page.